 called throat culture to make sure that strep is not the cause of your sore throat

 and other symptoms.
-This test also requires taking a swab of cells from your tonsils
+This test also needs a swab of cells from your tonsils or back

-or back of the throat.
-The sample is sent to a lab, where it is grown, or cultured,
+of the throat.
+The sample is sent to a lab, where it is grown, or cultured, and tested

-and tested for strep bacteria.
+for strep bacteria.
 The results are available in about 2 days.
-Your results
+Your results will reveal

 Your healthcare provider may also order: